anumcait/100daysDevopsJourney/Day-31/Git Stash.md

 ## Solution

+**A little Explaination about git stash:**
+Imagine you’re a **student** working on a homework assignment.
+You’ve started, but then you suddenly realize you need to take a break to help a friend or maybe switch to another subject.
+Instead of leaving your homework unfinished or scattered, you decide to **put it away in a drawer.**

+Now, your homework is safe, and you can focus on something else without losing your progress.
+When you’re ready to continue your homework, you simply **open the drawer**, pull it out, and **continue right where you left off**—without missing a beat.

+### How This Relates to Git:

+**Git Stash** = **The “drawer” where you store unfinished homework**.
+It temporarily holds your work while you focus on something else.

+**Commit** = **Turning in your completed homework after finishing it**.
+Now, it’s saved and ready to be graded.

+**Push** = **Sharing your completed homework** with the teacher (or in Git's case, pushing to a remote repository).

 To accomplish the task of restoring the stashed changes, committing, and pushing them to the origin, follow these steps:

 ## Step-by-Step Instructions: